How to Deploy Fonts Using Intune: 3 Ways

 }

-1. Download Microsoft Win32 Content Prep Tool.
-Its a zip file therefore extract its contents into a folder.
+1. Download the Microsoft Win32 Content Prep Tool.
+It’s a zip file; therefore, extract its contents into a folder.

-1. Repackage the DeployFonts folder to .intunewin file using IntuneWinAppUtil.exe which can be located in Microsoft Win32 Content Prep Tool.
+3. Repackage the DeployFonts folder to .intunewin file using the IntuneWinAppUtil.exe, found in the Microsoft Win32 Content Prep Tool.

 .\IntuneWinAppUtil.exe -c "C:\DeployFonts\" -s InstallFonts.ps1 -o C:\output